owl4ce/dotfiles/README.md

 - **User's Preferences <kbd>required</kbd>**
   [`~/.owl4ce_var`](./.owl4ce_var)
-  Manage all your settings there.
+  > Manage all your settings there.
 I hope all comments there are easy to understand. ^^

 - **User's Tray Icons**
   [`~/.config/openbox/tray`](./.config/openbox/tray)
-  An example is turning on `nm-applet`, because by default I don't use it and use [`networkmanager_dmenu`](./.local/bin/networkmanager_dmenu) instead.
+  > An example is turning on `nm-applet`, by default I don't use it and use [`networkmanager_dmenu`](./.local/bin/networkmanager_dmenu) instead.
+  >

-  > **How about battery indicator?**
+  > > **How about battery indicator?**
-  > Because on the `tint2` panel I turned off battery status.
+  > > Because on the `tint2` panel I turned off battery status.
 Alternatively, install `xfce4-power-manager` and enable system tray icon in the **xfce4-power-manager-settings**.
-Everything should be fine without confusion.
+  >

-  Remove hashtags for all your needs, then re-login the openbox-session.
+  > Remove hashtags as your needs, then re-login the openbox-session.
+Should be fine without confusion.
-  > **Warning!** Putting commands here means that when switching Visual Mode, the program will be restarted.
+  > > Putting commands here means when switching Visual Mode, all those programs will be restarted.
   ```cfg
   1 #
   2 # This tray will restart after switching modes